davidwcampbell/kickstarter-analysis/README.md

 ![Parent Category Outcomes.png](https://github.com/davidwcampbell/kickstarter-analysis/blob/master/Parent%20Category%20Outcomes.png)

 Similiarly, Kickstarter campaigns for plays have a high rate of success with 238 of 314 being successful (76%) as shown in this graph.
+It also appears that May is the best time for having a successful campaign.

 ![Outcomes Based on Launch Date.png](https://github.com/davidwcampbell/kickstarter-analysis/blob/master/Outcomes%20Based%20on%20Launch%20Date.png)

-It also appears that May is the best time for having a successful campaign.

 As for Louise's interest in producing a future musical in Great Britian, she should try one that can be produced for less than 4,000.

 The full analysis can be viewed in Excel spreadsheet found here:

+### Challenge